 While most of the reports are unclear at best of what makes and brands are the ones that are more apt to explode, we still found a few commonalities.
 While the batteries are the genesis of the explosion concerns, there are still some e-cigarette models and makes that are more potentially hazardous than others.
 While one report we examined did, in fact, come from a MOD, otherwise known as a personal vaporizer, the majority of the cases came from rechargeable vape pens.

-In a MOD or Personal Vaporizer, but also in many rechargeable kits you can find, the battery completely disconnects from the device, allowing it to charge separately, away from your vape tank and atomizer.
+In a vape MOD, but also in many rechargeable kits you can find, the battery completely disconnects from the device, allowing it to charge separately, away from your vape tank and atomizer.
 According to the data, these styles seem to be safer.
 The vape pens, conversely, often have a built-in USB port, which allows the user to plug in the whole device.
 Meaning your heating element is right there next to your charging battery.

-Even FEMA, who has put countless hours into e-cigarette exploding research, agrees that these styles seem to create more dangerous situations than PVs, E-Gos, or other rechargeable models.
+Even FEMA, who has put countless hours into e-cigarette exploding research, agrees that these e-cig styles seem to create more dangerous situations than vape mods, box mods, or other rechargeable models that allow the user to recharge the batteries outside the device.
 In their research, they discovered that “all of the incidents reviewed involved ‘vape pens’ or ‘twists,’ which more closely resemble traditional cigarettes in appearance.
 These twists are intended to be recharged using a USB port built into the e-cigarette and a power adapter supplied with the device.”

-MODs, however, do present another risk of their own.
-Those who successfully create MODS have done their research, and this is essential, to have a safe and effective device.
-Also, with many MODs, people use batteries that have wrappers, another potential cause for concern.
+Vape Mods, however, do present another risk of their own.
+These powerful vaping devices use batteries that have wrappers, and the wrappers are another potential cause for concern.
 While no cases we surveyed mentioned any battery wrap malfunction, electronics experts agree that any rip, tear, or weakness in the battery wrapping can be dangerous, especially when you consider the amount of power contained in lithium ion batteries.
 Making sure this seemingly unimportant part of the battery is intact could prevent explosion or potential battery acid leakage.

 USB Ports and Charging